xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 4. Robustness under admissible changes

-   * Small admissible changes to the weight pair `(w_sigma, w_struct)` within the predetermined finite set `W_OPN` do not turn a persistently high-tension pattern into an artificial low-tension pattern without a clear mathematical explanation.
+   * Small admissible changes to the weight pair `(w_sigma, w_struct)` within the predetermined finite set `W_OPN` do not turn a persistently high tension pattern into an artificial low tension pattern without a clear mathematical explanation.

 ### 5.3 Interpretive note